diegoulloao/neofusion.wezterm/README.md

 # Installation 📦

-Add the following code to your `.wezterm.lua` config:
+Add the following code into your `.wezterm.lua` config:

 ```lua
 local wezterm = require("wezterm")